AckerlyXu/heima/articles/app-service-web/app-service-web-tutorial-nodejs-mongodb-app.md

 gulp prod
 ```

-run the following command to use the connection string you configured in _config/env/production.js_.
+Run the following command to use the connection string you configured in _config/env/production.js_.

 ```bash
 NODE_ENV=production node server.js